aloksmc/smcdemo/README.md

 # smcdemo
-This my first SMC Demo
+This is my first SMC Demo
+My name is Alok Dixit